tristanpendergrass/idle-game/README.md

 $ npm test -- --watch
 ```

+# Codegen

+We use [elm-codegen](https://github.com/mdgriffith/elm-codegen) to generate some boilerplate for the game.
+To make changes: edit `codegen/Generate.elm` then run `$ npm run generate-elm`.
+This will run elm-codegen and copy the results from `generated/` to `src/`.

 # Deployment
 [ ] Run unit tests (see above)
 [ ] Run `$ npx elm-review --fix`